nyambati/express-acl/README.md

 });

 // By default, this module will ignore the root route.
-// If you want to change it to check the root route as well, set 'ignoreOriginalUrl' to false acl.config({
+// If you want to change it to check the root route as well, set 'ignoreRootRoute' to false acl.config({
-  ignoreOriginalUrl: true // By default, this module will ignore the root route.
+  ignoreRootRoute: true // By default, this module will ignore the root route.
 })

 ```